 Today, it’s funded through gifts and donations made by learners, visitors and people trying to help students learn.

 The courses differ from each other.
 Some provide lists, while some discussion topics and seminar material.
 Most of the courses provide ready-made solutions and examination notes.
-MIT professors write books and make it available online and live stream seminars.
+MIT professors write books and make them available online and live stream seminars.

-After seeing huge success of free online courses by MIT, other institutes and universities realized of non-commercial process.
+After seeing the huge success of free online courses by MIT, other institutes and universities realized of non-commercial process.
 Today, there are many big and small universities started providing their own free online courses.

-Until 2018, it was seen that about 100 courses were of video lectures and a lot of them as in streaming mode.
+Until 2018, it was seen that about 100 courses were video lectures and a lot of them as in streaming mode.
 However, one could also download it to watch offline rather than online during a live stream.

 What are the advantages of free online courses by MIT (Open Courseware)?
 What makes it stand out from online courses?

 As the tuition charge is free, you have got an opportunity to download as many videos as you want and attend as many webinars as you wish.
-The power of internet has gone so far that you are able to study online through open courses without attending lectures.
+The power of the internet has gone so far that you are able to study online through open courses without attending lectures.

-– Makes you familiar with subjects: MIT MOOC offers 2000+ courses and has variety of subjects.
+- Makes you familiar with subjects: MIT MOOC offers 2000+ courses and has a variety of subjects.
 You are allowed to learn a subject of your choice free of cost.
 A lot of colleges don’t offer the subjects of your interest and some of them don’t have varieties to offer.

 MIT let you get familiar with the subjects before you go for higher studies.
-It let you choose the right course so you don’t have to face year drop, financial issues and unnecessary course payments.
+It let you choose the right course so you don’t have to face year drops, financial issues and unnecessary course payments.

 MIT has been a great opportunity for independent learners.
 It let you choose your career rightly.
 You are free to choose the subject of your interest.

-– Learn from everyone: One amazing advantage of MOOC is you get to know so many other people within and outside your country.
-It let you discuss and share ideas through discussion panel, social networking, online chat room, webinars etc.
+- Learn from everyone: One amazing advantage of MOOC is you get to know so many other people within and outside your country.
+It let you discuss and share ideas through discussion panels, social networking, online chat room, webinars etc.

-– No language barrier: There’s no language barrier to any course.
+- No language barrier: There’s no language barrier to any course.
 There’s no restriction to where you live, and what you speak.
-All of the courses offered by MIT are translated into at least ten languages, and must have increased by today.
+All of the courses offered by MIT are translated into at least ten languages and must have increased by today.